slack-php/slack-php-block-kit/README.md

 ## Block Kit Concepts

-This library helps you build Slack messages programmatically and dynamically in your code, but you need to know how they work generally first.
-The library does try to prevent you from doing things you are not permitted to do in Block Kit, but it does not validate or guard against every single rule.
+This library helps you build Slack messages and modals programmatically and dynamically in your code, but you need to know how they work generally first.
+The library does try to prevent you from doing things you are not permitted to do in Block Kit, but it may not validate against every single or condition.

 You may want to review the following concepts in the Slack documentation:

 - [Surfaces](https://api.slack.com/surfaces) – There are 3 main types: Message, Modal, and App Home
 - [Blocks](https://api.slack.com/reference/block-kit/blocks) – Includes _section_, _context_, _actions_, and more
-- [Interactive Components](https://api.slack.com/reference/block-kit/interactive-components) – We call these "Inputs" in this library
+- [Block Elements](https://api.slack.com/reference/block-kit/block-elements) – Includes buttons, menus, text inputs, and other interactive components.
+We call all of these "Elements" in this library.
-- [Composition Objects](https://api.slack.com/reference/block-kit/composition-objects) – We call these "Partials" ion the library
+- [Composition Objects](https://api.slack.com/reference/block-kit/composition-objects) – We call these "Parts" ion the library

-In general, we refer to all of the different things in Block Kit collectively as "elements".
+In general, we refer to ALL of these different things in Block Kit collectively as "components".

 ## Installation